The Strange Case Of French Con Man Frédéric Bourdin And Nicholas Barclay

 In 1994, Nicholas Barclay vanished from his neighborhood in San Antonio.
 Three years later, he was found in Spain, having allegedly escaped from a military child sex ring.
 When he returned home to Texas, he appeared physically different and spoke with a French accent.
-The family excused all this and accepted him into their family.
+The family excused all of this and accepted him into their family.
 But of course, this very different person wasn't Nicholas Barclay at all.
-After several months of passing himself off as Nicholas, 29-year-old French con artist Frederic Bourdin admitted he had stolen the identity of Nicholas, the family's long-lost son.
+After several months of passing himself off as Nicholas, 29-year-old French con artist Frédéric Bourdin admitted he had stolen the identity of Nicholas, the family's long-lost son.
 But how could the family be so blind?

 Bart Layton's unnerving documentary explores the motives of a family who kept up the charade of knowing someone whom they really didn't.
-This is a strange and bizarre true story about the disappearance of Nicholas Barclay and the exposé of French con man Frederic Bourdin, AKA "The Chameleon."
+This is a strange and bizarre true story about the disappearance of Nicholas Barclay and the exposé of French con man Frédéric Bourdin, AKA "The Chameleon."

 While many tragic true crime stories exist about people who vanish mysteriously, the intrigue of Nicholas Barclay's story is enhanced by the inclusion of a famed con artist and the Barclay family's acceptance of him.

-13-Year-Old Nicholas Barclay Mysteriously Disappeared While Playing Basketball
+Thirteen-Year-Old Nicholas Barclay Mysteriously Disappeared While Playing Basketball

-On June 13, 1994, Nicholas Barclay was 13, playing basketball with friends near his home in San Antonio, Texas.
-He called his older brother Jason to ask for a ride home after the game, but his brother refused, telling him to walk home instead since it wasn't too far away.
+On June 13, 1994, Nicholas Barclay was 13, playing basketball with friends near his home in San Antonio, TX.
+He called his older brother, Jason, to ask for a ride home after the game, but his brother refused, telling him to walk home instead since it wasn't too far away.

-Nicholas Barclay Had A Juvenile Criminal Record And An Upcoming Court Date When He Went MissingVideo: YouTube
+Nicholas Barclay Had A Juvenile Record And An Upcoming Court Date When He Went MissingVideo: YouTube

-Three Years Later, A Guy Claiming To Be Nicholas Showed Up Saying He'd Escaped A Child Sex-Trafficking Ring
+Three Years Later, A Guy Claiming To Be Nicholas Showed Up Saying He'd Escaped A Child Sex Trafficking Ring

-Barclay Returned Home With A Different Eye Color And A French Accent But His Family Didn't Notice Or Didn't Worry About Those DetailsPhoto: The Imposter / Picturehouse Cinemas
+Barclay Returned Home With A Different Eye Color And A French Accent, But His Family Didn't Notice Or Didn't Worry About Those DetailsPhoto: The Imposter / Picturehouse Cinemas

 Barclay's sister, Carey, flew to Spain to retrieve her brother.
 After she positively identified him, authorities released him to her custody.
 It had been three years since his disappearance when Barclay finally reunited with his family in San Antonio.

-However, apparently the years had changed Barclay.
+However, apparently, the years had changed Barclay.
 When he went missing, he had blonde hair and blue eyes.
-Yet, the person claiming to be Nicholas Barclay -- the person his sister Carey identified as her lost brother -- had brown hair, brown eyes, and most notably, a French accent.
+Yet the person claiming to be Nicholas Barclay - the person his sister, Carey, identified as her lost brother - had brown hair, brown eyes, and most notably, a French accent.
 Nonetheless, this person was accepted as Nicholas Barclay by Carey and flew back with his "sister" to rejoin his family.